Igra Staklenih Perli: 1976-1985

-During the 1970s and the 1980s many Belgrade musicians played with the band as guests.
-Out of the official members, the following took part: guitar players Goran Vejvoda, Ivan Pajević, Aleksandar Žikić and Bojan Kveder, keyboard player Zoran Zagorčić (from Električni Orgazam), and drummer Ivica Vdović Vd (from Šarlo Akrobata).
+During the 1970s and the 1980s, many Belgrade musicians played with the band as guests.
+Out of the official members, the following took part: guitar players Goran Vejvoda, Aleksandar Žikić and Bojan Kveder, keyboard player Zoran Zagorčić (of Električni Orgazam), and drummer Ivica Vdović Vd (of Šarlo Akrobata).

 Post breakup

-After Igra Staklenih Perli disbanded, Nikodijević formed White Rabbit Band, which featured Rakić on guitar.
-In the late 1980s Nikodijević moved to the United States, where he formed White Rabbit Cult with former Luna and Pekinška Patka guitarist Zoran "Bale" Bulatović.
-In 1999 White Rabbit Cult self-released the album ...And the Gods Made Wars, thematically inspired by the 1999 NATO bombing of Yugoslavia.
+In 1983, Nikodijević formed the post-punk band White Rabbit Band with the female drummer Snow White.
+The band was originally formed to appear in the avant-garde play Alisa u zemlji čuda (Alice in Wonderland), directed by Ištvan Lalić.
+Although the production eventually got cancelled, the band continued to perform, featuring Rakić on guitar and Svetolik Trifunović "Trile" on bass guitar.
+The recordings made by the band during the mid-1980s appeared in 2000 on the album 1986.
+In 1987, Nikodijević moved to New York, where he formed the band Go Ask Alice with a group of local musicians, and later he started White Rabbit CVLT project with former Luna and Pekinška Patka guitarist Zoran "Bale" Bulatović.
+In 1999, White Rabbit CVLT self-released the album ...And the Gods Made Wars, thematically inspired by the 1999 NATO bombing of Yugoslavia.
+After the album recording, Nikodijević and Bulatović formed the band Collateral Damage with former Ekatarina Velika drummer Ivan Fece "Firchie", former Električni Orgazam keyboardist Ljubomir Đukić and former Bezobrazno Zeleno guitarist Vojislav Bešić "Beške".

-During the summer of 1991 German record label Kalemegdan Disk released three Igra Stalkenih Perli LPs.
-The first one, Soft Explosion Live, was Cvetić's recording of the concert at the Belgrade Faculty of Dental Medicine.
-In 1993, the album was remixed and re-released, with some of the tracks shortened and the track "Majestic End" replaced by "Soft Explosion".
-The next release was Inner Flow which featured unreleased material recorded in the 1976-1979 period.
-The third Kalemegdan Disk release was Drives, which featured recordings from a four hours session recorded in April 1977, backed with re-recordings made by Rakić, Vuković and keyboard player Zoran Zagorčić from the band Du Du A. Most of the artwork for these releases was designed by Vuković.
+During summer 1991, German record label Kalemegdan Disk released three Igra Stalkenih Perli LPs.
+The first one, Soft Explosion Live, featured Cvetić's recording of the concert at the Belgrade Faculty of Dental Medicine.
+In 1993, the album was remixed and re-released, with some of the tracks shortened and the track "Majestic End" replaced by the final part of the song "Soft Explosion".
+The next release was Inner Flow which featured unreleased material recorded during the 1976-1979 period.
+The third Kalemegdan Disk release was Drives, which featured recordings from a four-hours session recorded in April 1977, backed with re-recordings made by Rakić, Vuković and keyboard player Zoran Zagorčić from the band Du Du A. Most of the artwork for these releases was designed by Vuković.

-In 2005 Austrian record label Atlantide reissued both Igra Staklenih Perli and Vrt Svetlosti on vinyl.
+In 2005, Austrian record label Atlantide reissued both Igra Staklenih Perli and Vrt Svetlosti on vinyl.
 In 2007, remastered editions of both Igra Staklenih Perli studio albums appeared in Serbia and Germany.
-PGP-RTS label Retrologija (Retrology), under which remastered albums were released, published both studio albums on one CD entitled Igra Svetlosti (The Game Of Light).
+PGP-RTS edition Retrologija (Retrology), dedicated to remastered albums, featured both studio albums on one CD entitled Igra Svetlosti (The Game Of Light).
 German label Second Harvest remastered and expanded both albums on separate CDs.
 Igra Staklenih Perli was expanded with live tracks from Soft Explosion Live, while Vrt svetlosti was expanded with the recordings from Inner Flow.